Financial Services

 Features

-The biggest opportunity for revisiting our token architecture is to lay a strong foundation to scale across business domains, platforms and products.
+Our token architecture offers an opportunity to establish a strong foundation for scaling across business domains, platforms, and products.

 Token naming standard